mushogenshin/mk_dcc/README.md

-# mk_maya
+# mk_dcc
-My Python script collection to be used in Autodesk Maya
+My Python script collection to be used in various 3D DCC softwares